thisisrandy/catan-randomizer/README.md

     For the curious, the extra number chit is used exclusively in the _Cloth for Catan_ scenario, where each cloth island has a number chit on both its east and west sides representing separate villages

+#### On the _The Pirate Islands_ scenario

+The manual claims, _"This scenario is balanced only if the given set-up is maintained.
+Therefore, it should not be varied, except for the [ports]."_ These instructions are respected in the _The Pirate Islands_ scenario, but fair variable setups can still be achieved if we just fix the terrain and numbers of the outer ("pirate") islands and the upper ("western") coastline of the main ("eastern") island.
+A _The Pirate Islands (Shuffled)_ scenario is provided which shuffles the remaining hexes and number chits as well as the ports.

+Note that this is a tightly constrained scenario; you may need to relax your constraint settings in order to successfully shuffle it.

 ## Other Features